glqglq/glqglq.github.io/index.md

 ---

 ## About Me
-I am a senior engineer at Zhejianglab(Hangzhou).
-Meanwhile, I am currently pursuing a doctoral degree at Beijing University of Posts and Telecommunications(Beijing).
+I am a senior engineer at Zhejianglab.
+Meanwhile, I am currently pursuing a doctoral degree at Beijing University of Posts and Telecommunications.

 ## Work experience
 - **[July, 2023~now]:** Senior Engineer in Zhejianglab